jannis-kiriasis/digibooking/README.md

 ## Features left to implement

-On the first homepage draft, there are 2 sections that haven't been developed.
-However, they would be a nice addition for future development.
+On the first homepage draft, 2 sections (marked on the wireframe) haven't been developed.
+However, they would be a nice addition to future development.

 - The first not developed section is an intro paragraph to a case study.
-That would link to a possible 4th page that explain what results have been achieved for a specific client and how.
+That would link to a possible 4th page that explains what results have been achieved for a specific client and how.
 - The second not developed section would include recent awards won by the agency.

-Both those section address the user need 'As a first-time visitor, I want to get an idea of how trusted the website (agency) is'.
+Both those sections address the user's needs 'As a first-time visitor, I want to get an idea of how trusted the website (agency) is'.

 Other features that can be implemented in the future:
 - Testimonials